frequency-chain/frequency/designdocs/SCHEMA.md

 ## Problem Statement

-Message passing is a core functionality to social networks.
-The way to enforce a communication protocol between participants of social network via services is done by messaging schema.
+Message passing is a core functionality to networking protocols.
+The way to enforce a communication protocol between participants of network via services is done by messaging schema.
 Analogous to interfaces, schemas provide a strongly typed description for messages ensuring their correctness, validity, extensibility and interoperability between services interacting with MRC.

 ## Goals